 Compared to ActiveSync, Office 365 MDM requires more initial setup and configuration.
 MDM is not activated by default, and an APNs certificate needs to be acquired from Apple for supporting iOS devices.
 The APNs certificate must also be renewed each year to prevent MDM-enrolled devices from losing access.
 I’ve written about the Office 365 MDM process in this series of articles:

 Microsoft Intune is paid product that provides cloud-based mobile device and application management.
 Intune is available as a standalone license, and is also included in the Enterprise Mobility + Security (EMS) license.
 Intune has all of the capabilities of ActiveSync or Office 365 MDM but also offers a range of other features.
 Intune can be used to deploy business applications and application store apps to devices, as well as deploy configuration items such as certificates, VPN profiles and wifi network details.
 Web browsing from mobile devices can also be secured using the Intune Managed Browser app.

-Intune is not just for mobile devices, it can also be used to manage Windows PCs.
+Intune is not just for mobile devices, it can also be used to manage Windows PCs and macOS computers.
 Intune is also capable of operating in a hybrid mode with System Center Configuration Manager (SCCM) to unify the management of corporate on-premises and mobile/BYOD devices.